SURFnet/ldns-zonediff/README.md

 ## 1. INTRODUCTION

-This tool provides a simple interface
+This tool can compute the difference between two DNS zone files and outputs the result to the standard output.
+By default, it will ignore DNSSEC records.

 ## 2. PREREQUISITES

-Building `ldns-mergezone`, requires the following dependencies to be installed:
+Building `ldns-zonediff`, requires the following dependencies to be installed:

  - POSIX-compliant build system
  - make